psrc/survey-conversion/README.md

 A virtual environment is included at **daysim/environment.yml**.
 Install and activate before running the scripts.

 ### Running
-The script **process_daysim.py** run any of the following scripts from the daysim directory, depending on configuration settings:
+The script **process_daysim.py** runs the following scripts from the daysim directory, depending on configuration settings:

 - **locate_parcels.py** snaps survey records such as trip origin/destination, home, school, and work location to appropriate parcels nearest reported coordinates.
 - **convert_format.py** converts the geolocated survey data to Daysim format, builds tour and person day files